 TEP150 is fully Ukranian diesel, so I have no thoughts why it have Russian flag at buying menu.
 By the way there is a diesel which build in Russia at same time and in use in many ex USSR countries.
 It is TEP70BS.

 And if you need fast and powerfull diesel in 60s, look at TEP60.

-#1 Updated by Voyager1 almost 9 years ago
+#1 Updated by Voyager1 over 9 years ago

 I didn't know this about VL15.
 If that's the case, I don't see why we need it in the set.